 Homemade Dog Food

 The ultimate in zero waste dog food is to make your own.
 However, this option is fraught with difficulties and is both time-consuming and individualistic.

 Well, each dog is different in terms of size, breed, sex, and age.
 This means that they each have additional nutritional requirements and underlying health conditions individual to them.

 Therefore I would say this.
 Before setting off on a routine of making your own dog food, please seek expert guidance.
 Even if you believe that as dogs are now omnivorous, they could cope on a meat-free diet.

-Vegan diets for dogs is a relatively new concept and the long-term impacts are unknown.
+Vegan diets for dogs are a relatively new concept, and the long-term impacts are unknown.

 Personally, I would not recommend a doggy vegan diet as we should not think of a dog’s dietary needs and internal workings to be the same as humans.